What is History of Computer

 Herman Hollerith

-In 1849, Herman applied the idea of punchboards in
+In 1849, Herman applied the idea of punchboards in computers.
+He used punch cards

 in computers for input and output.